Gita V. Reddy

 The Morning Star is a story of love and sacrifice and the unseen hand of destiny.

 A desperate woman calls a neighbor before dying in childbirth.
 Is it a coincidence that she chooses someone who will give her all to save the baby from its unscrupulous father?

 In a Tapestry of Tears, Gita V. Reddy strips away the curtain of mystery surrounding the lives of Indian women.
 She takes us into their world and shares both the pleasures and horrors of their reality.
 You immediately come to care about these women and about what will happen to them~ Donna Foley Mabry, Author.

 "These quietly told, often touching and occasionally mystical tales explore issues within Indian families, both in India and the west, and the conflicts involving in moving between the two," Emma Laybourn, Author.

 My debut romance series, Sisters by Marriage, started more as a fun exercise than an attempt to publish in a different genre.
-However, the reviews and the response to Book 1 spurred me on to write Book 2 and Book 3.
+However, the reviews and the response to Book 1 spurred me on to write Book 2, 3, and 4.

 The books in the series so far are:

 Not So Sweet Maria